Hotspot Shield Review 2025: Does It Secure Your Data?

 A kill switch disconnects your internet connection if, for some reason, you lose connection to the VPN.
 This protects your IP address from becoming discoverable.
 The entire point of a VPN is to mask your IP address, so this is a pretty important feature.

-You can find Hotspot Shield's kill switch in Settings > Advanced:
+You can find Hotspot Shield's kill switch by selecting Settings > Advanced:

 Hotspot Shield kill switch